Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 }
 ```

 The `getAllContacts` function queries your local contact database to load all of your contacts.
 The `navigator.contacts.find` function has a callback function, `onContactSuccess`, which is called when your device successfully retrieves your contacts.
-It is in this function that your contacts are bound to your ListView element (`<ul id="contacts-list">`) via the Kendo UI template.
+It's in this function that your contacts are bound to your ListView element (`<ul id="contacts-list">`) via the Kendo UI template.

+> TJ: Might want to note that you won't see any contacts in the simulator so people aren't confused at this point.

+> TJ: Suggestion: sort the contacts in alphabetical order.
+I had a hard time later in the tutorial when I wanted to find a contact to add a picture for.

 * **c**.
 Save your changes.